newaetech/chipwhisperer/README.md

 ---

-## ChipWhisperer 5.0 Is Coming
+## ChipWhisperer 5.0 Is Here

-The biggest (and most breaking) change is coming.
+The biggest (and most breaking) change is here.
 ChipWhisperer 5.0 uses Python 3 & Juypter Notebooks.
-Check out the [GITHub issue](https://github.com/newaetech/chipwhisperer/issues/177) to track this, which is in a new branch on the git repo.
-No major changes to the current branch will be done as all new features will be going into 5.0.
+Here is a brief summary of improvements:

+* Uses Jupyter Notebooks
+* Python 3
+* Fully documented API (finally)
+* 19 Jupyter notebook tutorials for side-channel analysis with ChipWhisperer
+* 5x improved capture speed
+* Tutorials all include output with three different targets (Nano, Lite (XMEGA), Lite (STM32F)), making it easier to compare your output to the tutorials output when you are following along.
+* Fully usable as a standalone python package

+An overview of the major changes can be found on the new ReadtheDocs [Overview Page](https://chipwhisperer.readthedocs.io/en/stable/getting-started.html).

+We highly recommend you switch to CW5 as all development since last year has been for CW5, and will continue this way.
+The final tagged version of CW4 is 4.0.5, it can be found in the **develop** branch if you insist.

 ## Getting Started
 First time using ChipWhisperer?
-This is the v5 development branch, which hasn't been officially released yet.
-If you're sure you want to try this branch out, check out these links:
+Check out these links:
-* [Getting Started](https://wiki.newae.com/Getting_Started) if you have no idea where to start
+* [Getting Started](https://wiki.newae.com/V5:Getting_Started) if you have no idea where to start
 * [CW5 Information](https://wiki.newae.com/CW5) for information about ChipWhisperer 5 and Jupyter.
 * [Installing ChipWhisperer](https://chipwhisperer.readthedocs.io/en/latest/installing.html) if you're trying to set up this software package